uk-gov-mirror/defra.forms-engine-plugin/docs/GETTING_STARTED.md

 # END FEATURE: Google Analytics
 ```

-## Step 5: Creating and loading a form
+## Step 6: Creating and loading a form

-Forms in DXT are represented by a JSON configuration file.
+Forms in DXT are represented by a configuration object called a "form definition".
+The form definition can be stored in a location and format of your choosing by providing a `formsService` as a registration option.
+If you are using our 'loader' pattern as recommended in step 2, you will likely be writing YAML or JSON files in your repository as files.

+Our examples primarily use JSON.
+If you are using YAML, simply convert the data structure from JSON to YAML and the examples will still work.

 The configuration defines several top-level elements:

-The `form-engine-plugin` uses JSON configuration files to serve form journeys.
-These files are called `Form definitions` and are built up of:

 - `pages` - includes a `path`, `title`
 - `components` - one or more questions on a page